AllureOfTheStars/Allure/README.md

     cabal update
     cabal run Allure

-For a newer, unofficial version, install a matching LambdaHack library snapshot, clone the game source from github[5] and run `cabal run` from the main directory.
+For a newer, unofficial version, clone the game source from github[5], clone a matching LambdaHack library snapshot into ../LambdaHack and run `cabal run` from the main directory.
 Alternatively, if you'd like to develop in this codebase, the following speeds up the turn-around a lot